Port Forwarding

 With a connection open, switch to the Port Forwarding tab and click Add Tunnel.
 Fill in:

-- Local port — The port on your machine.
+- Local port — The port on your machine (listen port for local and dynamic types).

 - Remote host — The target host, as resolvable from the SSH server.
 Use

-localhostto target the server itself. - Remote port — The port on the remote host.
+localhostto target the server itself.
+Not used for dynamic/SOCKS. - Remote port — The port on the remote host.
+Not used for dynamic/SOCKS.

 Per-connection view